Skip to main content

 Tex Murphy: The Pandora Directive is a first-person detective adventure game.
 You play as Tex Murphy, a private investigator trying to solve the mystery behind the disappearance of a wealthy man and uncovering a government conspiracy involving extraterrestrial life.
 The game features a unique blend of live-action FMV and 3D environments, with multiple endings based on your choices.

-• The game suffers from technical issues, including bugs and compatibility problems on modern systems, which can hinder the overall experience.
+• The game suffers from numerous bugs and technical issues, including clunky controls and pixel-hunting, which can frustrate players.

 • story